abelljs/abell-website/content/guide/api-reference/index.md

 This property is accessible from any Abell Page.

-In starter templates, You would see this being used to list blogs on the index page with,
+In starter templates, you'd see this being used to list blogs on the index page with,

 ```abell
 \{{ const { contentArray } = Abell; }}